dadardark/TicTacToe/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
- This was originally a university group project that I have chosen to revist to practise and improve on my Android application development skills
+ This was originally a university group project that I have chosen to revisit to practise and improve on my Android application development skills
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # MAD-TicTacToe